...

 How to measure the Quality of the Surface Finish?

-The role of surface finishing in a product’s life is significant.
+The role of various types of metal finishes in the product life is significant.
 Meanwhile, the measurement of surface roughness alone cannot be beneficial unless you interpret the value of “Ra” according to the requirement and intended use of parts.
 For example, a part with high roughness levels can still pass the quality control test if that is for a simple mechanical tool such as a hammer.

 Ra (micrometers) Interpretation and applications